 Swim diapers are thinner than regular diapers and don’t absorb fluids which means your child will probably pee in the pool like many kids do.
 But no one will notice right?
 Well actually the smell of chlorine that we are all accustomed to is actually the scent of chlorine mixed with the sweat, body oils and yes, urine of swimmers.

 But what about bowel movements?
 Swim diapers are ideally supposed to contain fecal matter but how many times have you gone to change your child out of a swim diaper and noticed the remnants of a bowel movement, broken up into teeny tiny pieces.
 Anyone?
 Just me?
 Hmm.
 Well, according to the Centers for Disease Control, swim diapers do tend to give parents and caregivers a false sense of security.
-Diarrhea-causing germs can be kept at bay for a short while but
+Diarrhea-causing germs that reside in feces can be kept at bay in a diaper for a short while but:

 “Swim diapers and swim pants are not a substitute for frequent diaper changing and bathroom breaks.
 It is recommended that swim diapers and swim pants are checked frequently and changed away from the poolside.”

 And this is why some pools simply say no to children who still need to wear a swim diaper.
-Nothing kills a summer of fun quicker than a bout of diarrhea that runs through patrons of a town pool or private swim club.
+Nothing ruins a summer of fun quicker than a closed pool due to a bout of diarrhea that runs through swimmers.
 So while it can be frustrating to feel left out if your local pool excludes swim diapers, there are so many other ways to enjoy the water with your pre-potty trained little one.
 Here are some of our favorites:

 Splash pads are always a great way for little ones to enjoy water on a hot summer day.